 Every so often someone comes along who so inspires others that he or she is remembered years later.
 Perhaps a preacher, a songwriter, or president.
 However, this story is not about creating a legend, but leaving a legacy for the Kingdom of God.

 I was reminded of her heart for the hurting when one day she called me from her hospital bed.
-She’d been there over a month, hundreds of miles from home with-of all things-a stubborn broken leg that refused to heal.
+She’d been there over a month, hundreds of miles from home.
+All that time dealing with-of all things-a stubborn broken leg that refused to heal.
 After seven surgeries, no one, most especially my friend, was prepared for all of the frightening complications.

 Still, one morning she found the strength to call me.
 She asked me to locate a God-honoring pregnancy center to help a young nurse she befriended.
 The woman was a single mom, pregnant and frightened.
 I was truly inspired to see my friend’s heart, despite all she was going through, still reaching out to others.